coreh/RESTore/examples/react/README.md

 - `React.unstable_AsyncMode`
 - `React.Timeout`

-A high latency network is simulated using a simple random timeout function.
+A high latency network is simulated using a random timeout function.

 You can check the Web Inspector for a log of all RESTore requests and responses.